CirrusMD/MobileSDK-Documentation/authentication-api.md

 ## Authentication API

-In order to provide a secured and verified access token to the Mobile SDK it is necessary to implement a server side integration with the CirrusMD Customer API.
-There are two primary endpoints that are required.
-The first is an SSO like endpoint which allows a customer to find or create a member within our platform while at the same time retrieving a newly created access token for consumption by the Mobile SDK.
-The second is an endpoint for "logging out" a member session.
+In order to provide a secured and verified access token to the Mobile SDK it is necessary to implement a server side integration with the CirrusMD SDK API.
+There is only one endpoint required.
+That endpoint allows a customer to find or create a member within our platform.
+It also creates and returns an access token for consumption by Mobile SDK clients.

 #### Request Signing